Jung, Archetypes and Tarot

 At the very least, knowing this insight makes for writing very strong character arcs for authors.
 Myth, fairy tales and dreams are allegorical stories of becoming psychologically whole by beating not just mythical monsters and dark villains, but also repairing the shadow beasts of a fractured inner psyche.

 For the rest of us, it also shows how most complex problems we face contain a major component where we are fighting our own inner problems, insecurities, and flaws.
+The inner language the Unconscious uses to represent these traits are our Shadow traits and Shadow archetypes.

 Conclusion